-Once sites are confirmed one to three suitable the local diversion pilot projects will be designed.
-Once the project designs are finalized any needed construction of diversion and/or recharge facilities will take place.
-Project operations will rely on either permitted diversions, or locally produced groundwater to confirm suitable infiltration rates and measure the benefits to groundwater storage indicated by water level changes.
-To monitor and quantify results from the pilot projects, stream gauges will be installed on the appropriate creek reaches, and monitoring wells will be established (either existing wells or constructed for the pilot study) and instrumented with appropriate monitoring equipment.
-Data collected during the site suitability assessment and from the demonstration projects will be incorporated into the Basin's Data Management System (DMS) and appropriate numerical model input data files will be updated accordingly.
+Once the preliminary infiltration tests are completed and geophysical data is analyzed, the design of the local diversion pilot projects will be finalized and construction of diversion and/or recharge facilities will take place.
+Potential recharge methods include agricultural field spreading, recharge basins, floodplain inundation, and/or dry wells.
+Project operations will rely on either permitted diversions or existing groundwater wells to confirm suitable infiltration rates and measure the benefits to groundwater storage indicated by water level changes.
+To monitor and quantify results from the pilot projects, stream gauges will be installed as part of Component 2 on the appropriate creek reaches, and monitoring wells (either existing wells or monitoring wells constructed for the pilot study) will be established and instrumented with appropriate monitoring equipment.
 Once sufficient data is collected from the local diversion pilot projects, Best Management Practices (BMPs) summarizing the outcomes and lessons learned from the projects will be developed to provide guidance for future recharge projects in the Basin.

-Detailed Component Description: On-Farm Stormwater Capture Projects
+Detailed Component Description: Recharge Study Type 2, On-Farm Stormwater Capture Projects

 On-Farm Stormwater Capture pilot projects can be constructed to increase recharge beneath areas located away from the creeks and streams.
 These projects will focus on capturing stormwater runoff from farmlands and conveying it to spreading basins and/or dry wells.
 Using soil data from the hydrogeologic conceptual model (HCM) of the GSP and runoff estimates from the numerical model, potential recharge sites will be identified.
-Sites will be prioritized that produce high runoff volumes and are accessible to acceptable soil conditions to optimize infiltration rates.
+Sites will be prioritized that produce high runoff volumes and have acceptable soil conditions to optimize infiltration rates.
 For demonstration purposes, site selection will include properties that have access to wells, so that if stormwater is unavailable during the study period, groundwater can be used to quantify infiltration rates and obtain useful test data.
 Once potential recharge sites are determined, the GSAs will approve the most promising sites and develop agreements with the cooperating landowners.
 The GSAs will then conduct confirmation studies that may include geophysical studies and borings to confirm acceptable subsurface conditions.
 Once sites are confirmed one to three suitable On-Farm Stormwater Capture pilot projects will be designed.
-Once the project designs are finalized any needed construction of recharge facilities will take place.
-Monitoring sites will be developed from existing wells or newly constructed wells to track the water table response and estimate storage changes from recharge events.
+Construction of recharge facilities will occur once the above confirmatory information has been analyzed.
+Monitoring sites will be developed either from existing wells or newly constructed wells to track changes in the water table response and estimate storage changes from recharge events.
 Necessary instrumentation will be installed to measure water levels and the volumes and quality of captured water that percolates into the subsurface.
-Data collected during the site suitability assessment and from the demonstration projects will be incorporated into the Basin's Data Management System (DMS) and appropriate numerical model input data files will be updated accordingly.
 Once sufficient data is collected from the On-Farm Stormwater Capture pilot projects, BMPs summarizing the outcomes and lessons learned from the projects will be developed to provide guidance for future recharge projects in the Basin.